ddrcode/querylang/README.md

 # QueryServer POC

-The POC introduces a simple, SQL-inspired languae for quering intraday stock data. it returns the data as a table in either text or JSON format.
+The POC introduces a simple, SQL-inspired language for querying intraday stock data.
+It returns the data as a table in either text or JSON format.

 ## Execution